miholmestech/miholmestech/README.md

 - 🛡️ Blue team tools and concepts
 - 🧠 Notes, walkthroughs, and experiments

-I'm learning in public — not because I know everything, but because I believe in sharing the process.
+I'm learning in public to sharing the process with others who can relate.
 My goal is to build a strong technical foundation, develop confidence, and transition into a cybersecurity role.

 If you're on a similar journey, feel free to follow along, connect, or collaborate.
 Let’s grow together.